 Here, we see how the process goes along from when you look up show times.
 After you choose one, you'll be able to select your booking site — if the option features a Google Assistant prompt to "Buy tickets," you can tap on the button.
 Otherwise, tapping elsewhere on the listing brings you to the website and you'll be able to fill out whatever you need on your own.

 The Duplex option also brings you to the website, but generates a persistent Assistant tab on top of it.
-Users will be asked through the tab to purchase however many tickets they need, but will need to interact with the site itself when selecting seats.
-They'll then pay through Assistant.
+You will be asked through the tab to purchase however many tickets they need, but will need to interact with the site itself when selecting seats.
+You'll then pay through Assistant.
 Most form fields are automatically filled out along the way with the personal information you've saved with Google.

 We were able to use this process for chains and sites owned by AMC and Fandango.
 Duplex on the web is touted as a "live" service, meaning it provides prompts in reaction to what it detects on the page.
 For example, AMC asked us to a select a seat first before asking us to select a ticket type (adult, senior, etc.) whereas Fandango inverted those steps.
 The Assistant was able to address both processes in the correct order.